bundickm/AWS_Cloud_Foundations_Study_Materials/Module 4 Notes.md

 ### **Data in Transit**

-- Data in transit = data moving across a network
+- Data in transit = Data moving across a network
 - Transport Layer Security (TLS) — formerly SSL, is an open standard protocol.
 AWS Certificate Manager provides a way to manage, deploy, and renew TLS or SSL certificates
 - Secure HTTP (HTTPS) creates a secure tunnel.